Lake Inle, Myanmar © Clay Gilliland

-Inle Lake, beautifully located at the base of steep green hills, is remarkable because of its inhabitants.
-Thousands of people live around the lake but, most impressively, many live on it.
+Located at the base of steep green hills, Inle Lake is remarkable because of its inhabitants: around 70 000 people who live on and around the lake.
 Whole villages rest on stilts surrounded by water, rather like a bamboo and teak Venice, where men steer rowing boats through water roads.
-The men have adapted a unique way to row, wrapping one leg around an oar and standing with the other, which frees their hands so that they can fish at the same time.
+The men have adapted a unique way to row, wrapping one leg around an oar and standing with the other, which frees their hands to fish at the same time.

-Tourists can hire a boat and driver/guide to lead them through floating markets and workshops making silks, cigars (cheroots) and jewellery.
+Tourists can hire a boat and guide to lead them through floating markets and workshops making silks, cigars (cheroots), and jewellery.
 An impressive wooden temple on the water is also open to visitors; bizarrely, the monks at the temple are famous for having trained cats to jump through hoops and perform tricks.